zebrunner/community-edition/docs/install-guide.md

 3. [Optional] Generate new AUTH_TOKEN_SECRET/CRYPTO_SALT values and put into the variables.env
   > Strongly recommended for publicly available environments!
 AUTH_TOKEN_SECRET is randomized and base64 encoded string.
 CRYPTO_SALT is randomized alpha-numeric string

-4. [Optional] Disable unused component(s) according to the [steps](#disableremove-components).

-5. [Optional] Update default credentials in .env.original
+4. [Optional] Update default credentials in .env.original
   > Note: due to the huge refactoring better to ask [assistance](https://t.me/qps_infra) in updating credentials for all configuration files.
 In 5.2 it is planned to have single point of true only inside .env.original!

-6. Launch the setup.sh script providing your hostname as an argument:<br>
+5. Launch the setup.sh script providing your hostname as an argument:<br>
   ```
   git clone https://github.com/qaprosoft/qps-infra.git && cd qps-infra && ./setup.sh myhost.domain.com
   ```
   > Use public ip address if you don't have registered DNS hostname yet

-7. Start services<br>
+6. Start services<br>
   ```
   ./start.sh
   ```

-8. After QPS-Infra startup, the following components are available.
+7. After QPS-Infra startup, the following components are available.
 Take a look at variables.env for default credentials:
   > Use your host domain address or IP.
   > admin/admin are hardcoded sonarqube credentials, and they can be updated inside the Sonar Administration panel